butterops/old-butterops.github.io/content/en/faq/index.md

  <!--FAQ  -->
 {{< expand "How to join butterops dev community?" >}}

-You can join us by sending an invite reuest on our slack workspace `https://butterops.slack.com`.
+You can join us by sending an invite request on our slack workspace `https://butterops.slack.com`.
 Or, you can also click on this link [#our-slack-workspace](https://butterops.slack.com)

 {{< /expand >}}

  <!--FAQ  -->
-{{< expand "Is this service chargable at some point?" >}}
+{{< expand "Is this service chargeable at some point?" >}}

 Absolutely not!!
 We will be forever free.